Boston | Oct 14 - 17, 2018 | John B. Hynes Veterans Memorial Conv. Ctr

 What does this movement mean for corporate real estate?
 What roles do the places and spaces where work gets done play in creating safe and inclusive experiences for all employees?
 How can the built environment support a shift in cultural norms to help eradicate sexual harassment in the workplace?
 Farrow and Burke will delve into what they believe are the next steps necessary for businesses in the wake of a movement that has truly made waves around the world.

-The discussion will be moderated by Michael Kimmel, recently called “the world’s most prominent male feminist” by The Guardian.
-Kimmel is the SUNY Distinguished Professor of Sociology and Gender Studies at Stony Brook University.
-A tireless advocate of engaging men to support gender equality, Kimmel has lectured at more than 300 colleges, universities and high schools.
+The discussion will be moderated by Josh Packard, Associate Professor of Sociology and Executive Director, Social Research Lab at the University of Northern Colorado.
+As a keynote speaker he has spoken numerous groups and thousands of people.
 He will shine light on why it’s not just up to women to raise their voices and how men must take a stand alongside women in order for change to take hold.